Pentewan, St. Austell, PL26 6EN

 1993 Saw the clearance of the top lake in the Jungle and building of the board-walk at Heligan.

-April 1994 Founder Member of the Five Great Gardens of Cornwall.
+1994 Heligan became a Founder Member of the Five Great Gardens of Cornwall.

 1996 Heligan's herbaceous border in the Sundial Garden was restored.